PrithwiShM/PrithwiShM/Readme.md

 </p>

 <p align="left">
+  Please feel free to check out the projects in my github repositories.
+You can also reach out to me at
+  <a href="mailto:prithwish.maiti99@gmail.com">prithwish.maiti99@gmail.com</a> for -
-  Feel free to reach out me at [prithwish.maiti99@gmail.com](mailto:prithwish.maiti99@gmail.com) for - providing comments or suggestion for any of the projects.
+providing comments or suggestion for any of the projects.
 Collaboration or requesting a resume.
 </p>